 PLAN PLAN PLAN

 Being disorganised and unprepared ends up costing you more, especially when it comes to buying gifts and groceries.
 If you plan ahead, you are less likely to buy last minute things just because you are running out of time.
 Think ahead with present ideas so you can go shopping with a gift idea in mind for each person.
+You can find really good Argos UK vouchers in the off season of Christmas, you have to plan ahead.
 Plan your Christmas menu in advance also, especially if you are having a combined Christmas meal.
 There are things you may be able to get others to bring instead, saving you some cash.
 If you are prepared in advance, this also gives you time to see what is on special in your local grocery stores in the weeks leading up to Christmas.
 You may save heaps on that Christmas ham this week compared to buying it the week before, as many such items have a long fridge or freezer life allowing you to buy ahead of time.

 START SHOPPING EARLY